 There are always chances for improvements.
 Changing some words, creating different strategies to drag customers’ attraction can make an impact on your CTR!
 Here’s what Neil Patel suggests to increase your CTR.

-Avoid using the high-cost keywords, long tail keywords are there to help you out.
-Usually, it takes just a few searches on related themes to get your desired long tail keywords.
+Avoid using high-cost keywords, long-tail keywords are there to help you out.
+Usually, it takes just a few searches on related themes to get your desired long-tail keywords.

 The advantage of using them is they tend to have a high-quality score.
 And when you have a good quality score you can maintain a good average position with a low CPC.